-Advertiser cons: There is no guarantee that by showing the ad they will generate clicks or conversions.
+Cons: There’s no guarantee that showing the ad will generate clicks or conversions.

-Recommended for buyers when trying to increase or improve your brand’s visibility.
+Recommended when: Your goal is to increase your brand’s visibility.

 With the CPC pricing model, the advertiser pays the publisher only when an ad is clicked.

-Advertiser pros: CPC is a fairly good model for the advertiser as they only have to pay for a real signal of interest – in this case a click.
+Pros: As an advertiser, you only pay for a real signal of interest – in this case, a click.

-Advertiser cons: Some clicks may be accidental meaning you would end up paying for something and receiving nothing in return.
+Cons: Some clicks may be accidental, meaning you end up paying for something and receiving nothing in return.

-Recommended when: Your goal is to drive traffic to your app and you have a specific budget in mind of how much you are able to spend.
+Recommended when: Your goal is to drive traffic to your app, and you have a specific budget in mind.

-The CPA pricing model requires the advertiser to pay the publisher when a click leads to a specific, pre-defined action within an app (registration, purchase, etc.).
+With the CPA pricing model, the advertiser pays the publisher when a click leads to a specific, pre-defined action within an app (like a registration or purchase).

-Advertiser pros: CPA offers a low-risk, pure performance option when there is a specific action in mind.
+Pros: CPA offers a low-risk, pure performance option when you have a specific action in mind.

 Recommended when: You have a specific action you want the user to perform, such as a purchase or registration.

-As the name suggests, this pricing model requires the advertiser to pay only when the action results in an install.
+With CPI, the advertiser only pays the publisher when the action results in an install.

-Advertiser pros: For an advertiser who has a niche audience, it means you only end up paying for those users who actually want your app.
+Pros: If you have a niche audience, you only end up paying for those users who actually want your app.

 In-app ad formats

 Banner ads are probably the most familiar to users.
-They appear usually as text accompanied by an image at the top or bottom of the screen, alongside the app content.
-They usually include a visual, text, and a call-to-action button.
+They appear at the top or bottom of the screen, alongside the app content, and typically include a visual, text, and a call-to-action button.

-Video ads are usually short video clips that often appear before another video (think: the ad before you get to the video you want to watch on YouTube).
-They are highly engaging and enjoy strong click-through rates.
+Video ads are short video clips that appear before, during, or after another video (think: the ad before your chosen video starts on YouTube).
+They’re highly engaging and enjoy strong click-through rates.

 Rewarded video ads

-Interstitial ads are sometimes called full screen ads.
-They are considered to be less intrusive than other ads as they usually appear during a transition in the app, so for example between levels in a game.
-They are rich forms of content and can be either static or video ads.
+Interstitial ads (aka full-screen ads) usually appear during a transition in the app, for example between levels in a game.
+They’re rich forms of content and can be either static or video ads.

-Native ads appear in the regular flow of content, for example in a social network’s news feed, or in the form of an ad generated by a content recommendation engine that’s woven into the content of an app/website and marked as sponsored content.
-Their goal is to blend into the look and feel of the app, while catching your attention while you scroll.
+Native ads appear in the regular flow of content, for example in a social network’s news feed, or in the form of an ad generated by a content recommendation engine and marked as sponsored content.
+Because they blend into the look and feel of the app, users often see them as more trustworthy.

-Playable ads give users the opportunity to ‘try before you buy’ by playing a mini version of the game before they decide to install.
-They are fun and interactive, which is why they demand some of the highest CPM rates for Gaming apps.
+Playable ads give users the opportunity to “try before you buy” by playing a mini version of the game before they decide to install.
+They’re fun and interactive, which is why they demand some of the highest CPM rates for gaming apps.

-Similar to the rewarded video, the offerwall ad is typically a page with a list of incentives.
-The user can choose the offer they want to go for, which may include in-app currency such as lives or coins.
-These ads enjoy high engagement rates as they are completely user initiated and can help to extend session time.
+Similar to rewarded video, the offerwall ad is typically a page with a list of incentives.
+The user can select an offer, such as extra lives or in-app coins.
+These ads enjoy high engagement rates as they’re user initiated and can help to extend session time.